 Serum biochemistry profile

 Serum biochemistry profile refers to the chemical analysis of serum (the liquid part of blood).
 There are many substances in serum, including proteins, enzymes, fats, sugars, hormones, electrolytes, etc. Measuring the levels of the various substances in the blood provides information about the health of the body's organs and tissues including the liver, kidney, and pancreas, and helps to detect diabetes.

 In a pet with hypoglycemia, examples of changes seen on a serum biochemistry profile could include:

 - Abnormally high levels of the liver-related enzymes alanine aminotransferase (ALT), alkaline phosphatase (ALP), and gamma glutamyltransferase (GGT).
 These changes are associated with liver damage and might explain a pet's hypoglycemia.

-- Low glucose, together with low cholesterol, low albumin (a blood protein), and low urea (a product of protein metabolism).
-This combination of abnormalities suggests severe, chronic liver disease, as well as portosystemic shunts in puppies.
+- Low glucose, together with low cholesterol, low albumin (a blood protein), and low urea (a product of protein metabolism) suggests severe, chronic liver disease, as well as portosystemic shunts in puppies.

 - Altered electrolytes.
 Electrolytes are salts and minerals found in the blood.
 Changes in electrolytes, especially sodium and potassium, are often seen with Addison's disease, which can cause hypoglycemia.